saikumarkankatala/Web_Development/README.md

 # Web_development_1
-Node.js Project
+Node.js Project:
 This repository contains a Node.js server project created for an assignment.
 The project utilizes Express.js, EJS, and Express EJS layouts modules to create a simple web server with three unique routes for rendering EJS files.

 Project Structure
 The project consists of the following files and directories:

-server.js: The main file containing the Node.js server logic. views/: Directory containing EJS template files. home.ejs: EJS file for the home page. about.ejs: EJS file for the about page. movie.ejs: EJS file for displaying a list of favorite movies. partials/: Directory containing partial EJS files.
+server.js: The main file containing the Node.js server logic

+views/: Directory containing EJS template files.

+home.ejs: EJS file for the home page.

+about.ejs: EJS file for the about page. movie.ejs: EJS file for displaying a list of favorite movies. partials/: Directory containing partial EJS files.